 Peru offers very attractive places for tourism.
 It receives thousands of visitors every year attracted by the local natural landscapes and cultural resources.
 These areas are inhabited by indigenous communities that live in poverty with low levels of human development.
 For tourists, it is hard to access and contribute economically to these places due to a lack of basic services and managerial skills.

 At CODESPA we work alongside local indigenous communities to achieve extra income from their own community-managed rural tourism activities.
 The three key components of this project are:

 - Reaching community-managed tourism quality levels in line with market requirements.

 - Self-managed marketing by the communities, with participation and advice from the private tourism sector.

 - Public-private alliances to increase the community tourism businesses of the beneficiary population.

 Up to now, over 3,000 people have already benefitted from this initiative.
-This is carried out with the collaboration of the CAF Development Bank of Latin America, within the framework of the RUTAS programme: Community-managed tourism destinations with Sustainable Quality in Peru, Bolivia and Ecuador.
+This is carried out with the collaboration of the CAF Development Bank of Latin America, within the framework of the RUTAS program: Community-managed tourism destinations with Sustainable Quality in Peru, Bolivia, and Ecuador.